xrettle/WFGY/ProblemMap/Twin_Atlas/faq.md

 > What is already present is:
 >
 > - a clear architectural role
-> - a formal v1 specification
+> - a formal v1 direction
-> - example mappings
-> - evaluation notes
+> - examples and notes
 > - a strong design target for future implementation
 >
 > So Bridge is already real at the specification layer, but not yet fully complete at every future runtime detail.